Celebrate Recovery is currently suspended. Click here to check out our COVID-19 UPDATE page for more information!

-If you wish to attend, you need not be a Christian, a member of Bethany Christian Assembly, or any other church.
+If you wish to attend Celebrate Recovery, you need not be a Christian, a member of Bethany Christian Assembly, or any other church.
 There is no pre-registration or sign-ups necessary to attend.
 CR is purely voluntary.
-You may choose to attend any part of our Thursday night programming.
+You may choose to attend any part of our Saturday programming.

 For more information on Celebrate Recovery, please contact Pastor John Simpson.